 - You already get stock ideas from multiple sources

-- You want to verify analyst credibility before following recommendations
+- You want to verify analyst credibility before you follow a note

 - You want a real refund policy (30 days vs 7)